How Much Is One Recurrence Worth? Iso-Depth Scaling Laws for Looped Language Models: Extended Related Work

+A scaling law that matches parameters, FLOPs, and memory simultaneously remains an open direction. \citet{knupp2026dreamer} achieve such matching, introducing FLOP-neutral capacity through sparse MoEs alongside depth attention and per-recurrence expert routing layered onto every block.
+Extending their method to a scaling law setup would be interesting future work.

 \paragraph{Test-time compute scaling.} Iterating a shared block at inference time is one of the main promises of looped transformers.
-More loops should buy more compute per token without growing parameters.
-Prior compute-matched studies of looped LMs nonetheless use low recurrence counts ($r \le 4$ in~\citep{zhu2025scaling, bae2025mor, fu2025thinkathard}), because each additional loop carries a real inference-FLOPs cost while contributing only $r^\varphi$ unique blocks of capacity.
+More loops yields more compute per token without growing parameters.
+Prior compute-matched studies of looped LMs nonetheless use low recurrence counts ($r \le 4$ in~\citep{zhu2025scaling, bae2025mor, fu2025thinkathard}), because each additional loop carries a large training-FLOPs cost while adding less capacity than unique parameters.
 Our $\varphi = 0.46$ quantifies this directly.
 Eight loops are worth ${\approx}2.6$ unique blocks at matched depth, far below the eight that the inference cost accounts for.
 The implication is that effectively scaling test-time compute through more loops requires raising $\varphi$, not just $r$.
-Strengthening per-loop capacity is the right axis.
-Methods that raise $\varphi$ make higher $r$ worthwhile.

 A finer-grained variant is per-token adaptive compute.
-Not all tokens are equally hard, so a looped model can in principle vary the recurrence count per token at no parameter cost. \emph{Per-token early exit} realises this idea, looping on hard tokens and exiting early on easy ones~\citep{dehghani2019universal, zhu2025scaling, geiping2025scaling,fu2025thinkathard}.
+Not all tokens are equally hard to predict, so a looped model can in principle vary the recurrence count per token at inference. \emph{Per-token early exit} realises this idea, looping on hard tokens and exiting early on easy ones~\citep{dehghani2019universal, zhu2025scaling, geiping2025scaling,fu2025thinkathard}.
 In practice this has not delivered wall-clock speedups yet.
 Parallel prefill and batched decoding assume all tokens run the same number of layers per step, and variable-depth routing breaks this uniformity (KV cache entries are also missing for some loops).
-Fixed per-token routing, as in Mixture-of-Recursions~\citep{bae2025mor}, restores batching but introduces causality issues during routing.
+Pre-determined routing schemes such as Mixture-of-Recursions~\citep{bae2025mor} (per-token) and LoopFormer~\citep{jeddi2026loopformer} (per-sequence) restore batching at the cost of either causality issues during routing or limited advantages since all tokens in a sequence share one budget.
+Until per-token adaptive compute delivers wall-clock gains at inference, it does not raise the worth of a recurrence beyond what $\varphi$ already captures at training time.